Proportional Participatory Budgeting with Projects Interaction: Aggregation Algorithms

-As can be seen from the example, when using RX, voter 1 gets two substitute projects, while when using SRX, the mechanism will prioritize using voter funds for projects that are not substitutes even if they are more costly.
+As can be seen from the example, when using ES, voter 1 gets two substitute projects.
+In contrast, when using IES, the mechanism will prioritize using voter funds for projects that are not substitutes, even if they are more costly.
+A more detailed welfare analysis of the different methods can be found in Section~\ref{sec:analysis}.